THE BIRDS in the Art of DIA AL-AZZAWI.

 Portrait of the Non-Existent-Bird, 2004.
 Acrylic on paper mounted on canvas, 75 x 57 cm.
 Donation Claude & France Lemand.
 Museu, Institut du monde arabe, Paris. © Dia Al-Azzawi.
 Courtesy Galerie Claude Lemand, Paris.

-« The canvases of the painter Azzawi form a lush oasis.
-A white bird delicately outlined, like a tree’s leaf that you hold in the light of the window, peacefully flies through the painting’s blue sky.
-A vibrant blue cloud awaits it (…) The composition is very suggestive and strongly Eastern.
-Some deep, scented nights.
+“… The canvases of the painter Azzawi form a lush oasis… A white bird delicately outlined, like a leaf held against the light from a window, peacefully flies through the blue sky.
+A vibrant blue cloud awaits it (…)

-Yet, like a sharp reminder of today’s reality, birds appear, tattered, torn, one of them falling with wings vertically outstretched, like a wounded aeroplane.
-Birds in a red Sky.
+Yet, like a sharp reminder of today’s reality, birds appear, tattered, torn, one of them falling with wings vertically outstretched, like a wounded aeroplane: Red Sky with Birds.
 After a very hot day, the sky has suddenly burst into flames.
-Some birds fly frantically across it, seeking the velvet blackness of a distant, becalmed night.
-The strength, which emanates from this recent diptych is created by the contrast of the expanse of black with the vivid, glowing red which answers it.
+Birds fly frantically across it, seeking the velvet blackness of a distant, becalmed night.
+The strength emanating from this recent diptych is created by the contrast of the expanse of black with the vivid, glowing red that answers it. …

-For the man or woman who looks at the artist’s paintings, the glow and beauty of his colours are not only invitations to visual enjoyment. - Behind the architecture of forms and colours with their rhythmic and musical resonances hides a man who speaks of his country - or, rather, sings of it.
-Our eyes must listen to him.
+For anyone who looks at the artist’s paintings, the brilliance and beauty of his colours are not just invitations to visual enjoyment.
+Behind the architecture of forms and colours with their rhythmic and musical resonances hides a man who speaks of his country – or, rather, sings of it.
+Our eyes must listen.”

 Copyright © Galerie Claude Lemand 2012.